Johnson: UK will act on Northern Ireland rules if EU won't

 Irish Foreign Minister Simon Coveney said a U.K.-EU feud “is the last thing Europe needs right now” as it seeks unity in response to Russia’s invasion of Ukraine.

-He said a unilateral move by Britain would breach international law and cause “tension, rancor, standoffs” and “legal challenges.”
+He said a unilateral move by Britain would breach international law and cause “tension, rancor, standoffs, legal challenges and of course calls into question the functioning of the TCA” — the trade and cooperation agreement between the U.K. and the EU.

 “This is a time for calmness,” Coveney said at an EU foreign ministers meeting in Brussels.
 “It’s a time for dialogue, it’s a time for compromise and partnership between the EU and the U.K. to solve these outstanding issues.”